-is scenario where a foster family treats the raising of a foster child purely as a business.
+Fostering for Profit is a scenario where a foster family treats the raising of a foster child purely as a business.
 They are in it only for the money the kid brings in.
 Therefore they spend as little as possible on the kid.
 They are also emotionally and often physically abusive towards the children.

 There are several possible ways this scenario can work.
-In some stories, the real parent of the child (almost always a single mother) is still alive, but can not take care of the child herself, so she makes her own arrangments to have a family take care of the child while she sends them her own money to assist in raising the child.
+In some stories, the real parent of the child (almost always a single mother) is still alive, but cannot take care of the child herself, so she makes her own arrangements to have a family take care of the child while she sends them her own money to assist in raising the child.

 In modern stories, a more common scenario is for the children to be in the custody of the state but placed in a foster home.
 In this scenario, the government gives the foster parents money that is supposed to go toward taking care of the child.

-- In Case Closed, Mrs.Kudo/Mrs.Edagawa eventually shows up and asks the Moores to take care of her son a little while longer.
-Richard wasn't very keen on the idea until she handed him the $10,000 (1 million yen in the original) check for Conan's expenses.
+- In Case Closed, Yukiko Kudo eventually shows up and asks the Mouris to keep taking care of her "young son" a little while longer.
+Ran's father Kogoro wasn't very keen on the idea until she handed him the $10,000 (1 million yen in the original) check for Conan's expenses.
 The whole situation is Played for Laughs.

 - A variant in Doom Patrol where the young Gar Logan (yes, that one) was put with an Evil Uncle who was only interested in access to the late Mark and Marie Logan's insurance money.
 The Patrol was definitely not happy, and when all was said and done Gar was Happily Adopted by Rita Farr (Elasti-Girl) and Steve Dayton (Mento).